 Is your upper body bent forward too much?

 At address your upper body should be tilted forward in order to make room for your hands to be able to move freely during the golf swing.
 How much your upper body bends forward can also be overdone, as it can for the bend in your knees as was just previously covered.

 Bending your upper body too far may lead to fat shot because it reduces the distance between your hands and the ground.

 FIX: Stand taller at address by reducing the forward bend in your spine slightly

 More on: How to set the right spine angle

 Are your shoulders sloping too steeply?

-Finally, there is another reason for fat shots that relate to the address position and it concerns the way your shoulders are sloped.
 Because your right hand is lower on the grip of the club than the left hand it is normal for your right shoulder to be somewhat lower than the left.
 The slope formed between the two shoulders however should be slight and you should fight the tendency to overdo it as this posture error can lead to fat shots also.

 FIX: Make sure the slope of your shoulders matches the slope in your hands